Classics: Johnny Guitar Watson – Superman Lover (DJM Records)

 “I’m stronger than a locomotive…”, sings Johnny Guitar Watson while opening the ‘Clasic Superman Lover’.
 Something you could tell, judging by his repertoire which made of him one of the most influential artists in the history of Blues, Soul, Disco and Funk.
 From his unique way of singing to his electric guitar play (he was a recognized Fender Stratocaster virtuoso).
 The 70’s saw him reinventing himself, from a Southern Blues singer into a stylish (Funk) performer, prefiguring somehow how would look the West Coast rappers a few years after.

-‘Superman Lover’ which would receive a cover version by the likes of Chico DeBarge, Eric Sermon and Redman perfectly embodies Watson‘s unique style.
+‘Superman Lover’ which would receive an interpolation by the likes of Chico DeBarge, Eric Sermon and Redman perfectly embodies Watson‘s unique style.
 Counting as one of his biggest classics, along with ‘Ain’t That a Bitch’, ‘I Need It’ and ‘A Real Mother For Ya’.
-But also ‘I Want To Tata You’ and ‘Booty Ooty’ to a lesser extend.
+But also ‘I Want To Tata You Baby’ and ‘Booty Ooty’ to a lesser extend.

 A Houston, TX native, Johhny Jacob Watson, Jr. first learnt piano from his dad who was a pianist, although he found more interest in the sound of the guitar.
 And more precisely the electric guitar such as T-Bone Walker and Clarence ‘Gatemouth’ Brown used to play it.
 He would get to his favorite instrument at the age of eleven.
 Receiving a guitar from his grand dad who was singin’ and playin’ in church.
 A musical prodigy, Watson played with Texas bluesmen Albert Collins and Johnny Copeland.
 And when his parents parted ways in 1950, his mom moved to Los Angeles, CA and took him with her.